 - Login credentials, API keys, or anything sensitive.

 - Outdated documents.
 The AI will quote whatever it finds.
-Remove old versions before uploading new ones.
+Remove old versions before adding new ones.

 How the AI uses the knowledge base